NTU-ALComLab/PGM2SSAT/README.md

 7. Experiment flow:
+- bte, limid:
+  - preprocess the networks with preprocess_"network".sh
-- bte, limid: Run the scripts with .uai files
+  - Run the scripts with _prune.uai files
 - DC-SSAT, erSSAT, ClauSSat:
     - Convert .uai files into .ssat or .sdimacs files
     - Run the scripts with SSAT files